krgko/learning-blockchain/README.md

 - **Nonce (Number Used Once):** use for prevent replay request for PoW it used to check validity for miner who won puzzle solving as well
 - **Merkle Tree (data structure)** - use to check correctly of transaction in block and make sure that does not modified (a.k.a checksum) - some blockchain generate hash from merkle root

+## Important note

+- Python code indentation is the most significant. developers need to care about

 ## New things learned from python

 - **Variable:** assign variable python has no data type(weak type)